AlvinZhuyx/NeRF-LEBM/Carla_MCMC_with_pose/readme.txt

 This folder contains the sample code of NeRF-LEBM using MCMC inference on Carla dataset.
-It is used for AISTATS submission supplementary only.
-Other codes will come soon.

 1. Install the environment:
 To run the code, one can follow the environment installation instruction of the official code of GRAF，the github link is here https://github.com/autonomousvision/graf